 Liverpool’s biggest live music festival is finally back!
 Coming to the Baltic Triangle on 1st-3rd October, Sound City 2021 promises to continue promoting some of the most exciting breakthrough artists.
 Acts that have been announced so far include The Snuts, Lanterns of the Lake, Hellow Delaware and Red Rum Club.
 More acts and announcements will be made in the coming months.

 If you are a festival or event organiser, we know that it’s been too long since you’ve been doing what you love and what makes millions of people so happy.
 Make sure that you are fully prepared to get back into the fold!
-To create the perfect event setting, you may want to consider an effective staging scaffolding solution from a local Liverpool scaffolding company such as Intelligent Scaffolding.
+To create the perfect event setting, you may want to consider an effective staging scaffolding solution from a local Liverpool scaffolding company such as Intelligent Scaffolding, as well as effective festival security solutions.

 We’ll Be Back Soon